Formation of SDSA

 In short, we want to help ensure that the matchday experience for disabled fans is just like every other Saints fan.

-As a committee we meet monthly and every other month the meeting is held at St Mary’s Stadium and we are joined by the Disabled Liaison Officer from the football club to deal with any issues that remain unresolved during the previous period.
+As a committee we meet monthly and on average every other month, we meet with the Disabled Liaison Officer from the football club to deal with any issues that remain unresolved during the previous period.
 As a result, we have built strong links with the club to allow meaningful discussions and, hopefully resolution, when issues arise.

 We would also like to hear of issues that you experience travelling to and attending away games and will take these up through the club.